Photos of Constantinople

 Territorial Army.
 Rabbi Dr. Baruch Kahane.
 Imperial and Royal Army (kaiserlich und königliche Armee, or K & K), Regional Command #19, Loschitz (Moravia).

-My father added the following information: "Professor at the Rabbinical Seminary of Berlin.
+My father added these details: "Professor at the Rabbinical Seminary of Berlin.
 Friend of the Auerbach family; [his home is] where we went to celebrate the Passover Seder, where we [Uriel and his brother Gisi] would fall asleep, because it was very long.
 The meal was prepared by Frau Hase, his non-Jewish landlady who was completely familiar with all the Jewish customs and the complete ritual."

 Friends of the Abraham and Datnowsky family in Constantinople